TimeDicer

 • /v : show version of TimeDicer

-• /x : if error occurs, proceed to exit at end of run instead of pausing
+• /x : if error occurs, exit immediately at end instead of pausing

 Error Codes